dennisschroer/dsTitles/README.md

 * Fixed a few bugs, including the invisible players still having their nametags shown when dsTitle is handling nametags
 * Added a prefix and suffix "symbol".
 Basically a one letter abbreviation of the prefix/suffix that can be used to shorten tags or use WolfieMario's Icon pack to set title icons.
 * Ability to use Hex Colors in chatTag and description of titles.
 Use them like <#2AA8F2> and <gradient:#2AA8F2:#8BD448>
+* Use HikariCP connection pooling and settings to prevent MySQL timeouts

 For more info go to https://www.spigotmc.org/resources/dstitles.96043/